rahuldev7583/todo_fullstack/README.md

 # Todo Full Stack App

-This is a full-stack Todo application built using Vite, React, Tailwind CSS for the frontend, and Node.js, Express, and MongoDB for the backend.
+This is a full-stack Todo application built using Vite, React, Tailwind CSS for the frontend and Node.js, Express, and MongoDB for the backend.

 <img src="./todo_frontend/src/assets/checklist.png" alt="logo" width="150" height="150" >